preetalpawar/NVIDIA-Financial-Performance-Analysis/README.md

 ## 📊 Project Overview

-A financial performance analysis of **NVIDIA across FY2024–FY2026** using **Microsoft Excel and Power BI**.
+This project analyses NVIDIA's financial performance from **FY2024 to FY2026** using **Microsoft Excel and Power BI**.

-The project analyzes the company's financial statements, evaluates key financial KPIs and trends, and converts the findings into interactive, management-friendly dashboards.
+The analysis focuses on the company's financial statements, key performance metrics, and three-year trends in **revenue, profitability, financial position, and cash generation**.

 ## 🛠️ Tools Used